 By 2007 — the last year that the company broke down U.S. vs. non-U.S. employee counts — 69 percent of the company’s workforce was abroad.
 The company cut as many as 14,000 U.S. jobs in 2016.

-After Trump's election, IBM announced its intent to hire 25,000 U.S. workers over the next four years.
-The announcement came just days before Trump met with executives from IBM, Apple and other tech companies on Dec.
-14, which also resulted in the promise of a $1 billion investment in training and development of American workers.
+After Trump’s election, IBM announced its intent to hire 25,000 U.S. workers over the next four years.
+The announcement came just days before Trump met with executives from IBM, Apple and other tech companies in December 2016, which also resulted in the promise of a $1 billion investment in training and development of American workers.